TetrisBattle/StepView/README.md

 Usage
 -----

-1. Add jcenter() to repositories block in your gradle file.
+1. Add `maven { url 'https://jitpack.io' }` to allprojects block in your gradle file.
-2. Add `implementation 'com.shuhart.stepview:stepview:1.5.1'` to your dependencies.
+2. Add `implementation 'com.github.TetrisBattle:StepView:1.0'` to your dependencies.
 3. Add `StepView` into your layouts or view hierarchy.

 Supported animations: